310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 I was even thinking he was finally being more considerate to his surroundings, but people don't change that easily, it seems.

 Well, it’s fine.
 Wait here a bit, Aoba.
-I’ve been keeping some spare glasses in the student council room, so I’ll bring them over.
+I’ve been keeping some spare glasses in the Student Council office, so I’ll bring them over.
 What's your eyesight?
 {% endbubble %}

 {% bubble Tsumugi %}
-Hrrmm… I’m not sure.
-I haven't done an eye test in a while so I don't know.
+Hmm… I’m not sure.
+I haven't done an eye test in a while, so I don't know.
 {% endbubble %}

 {% bubble Keito %}
 Hmph.
-If you have time to go to a fortune-teller or a medium for weird consultations, then at least go get an eye test too.
+If you have time to go to a fortune-teller or a medium for weird consultations, then at least go get an eye test, too.
 You are absolutely beyond help.
 {% endbubble %}

 ## Bind and Unfold 5